I. Introduction

 C. Race-Proxies: Demographic and SES indicators

-The use of proxies for racial identity, including, but not limited to, income, educational attainment, wealth, housing tenure, or neighborhood residency, among other factors, by definition does not entail racial classification.
+The use of proxies for racial identity, including, but not limited to, income, educational attainment, wealth/poverty, housing tenure, or neighborhood residency, among other factors, by definition does not entail racial classification.
 Even if these factors are explicitly being used because they are, individually, or in combination, highly correlated with race and racial group identity, they do not label an individual because of their race.
 In fact, they avoid doing that.

 The use of race-proxies in the form of demographic or socio-economic factors will survive an equal protection clause challenge based on anti-classification jurisprudence, even if the particular objective or goal is race-conscious.
-Instead, a plaintiff challenging the policy will need to claim that the policy is intentionally discriminatory, a much more difficult claim to advance,49 especially if the goal is one that courts have said constitute a compelling government interest, such as promoting racial diversity.
+Instead, a plaintiff challenging the policy will need to claim that the policy is intentionally discriminatory, a much more difficult claim to advance,54 especially if the goal is one that courts have said constitute a compelling government interest, such as promoting racial diversity.

 Suppose a school district wishes to devise an attendance policy based upon zones created from three factors: parental education, the number of students qualifying for free and reduced-price lunch, and the median home value in the neighborhood.
 The goal of the policy is to promote economic diversity in each school and to reduce racial isolation.
 Would this policy survive an equal protection clause challenge?